-Mr. C and I just spent a really fun week vacationing in Lexington, Kentucky in celebration of our 24th wedding anniversary.
-Bourbon (whiskey with an ‘e’) is what drew us to explore the area as well as the fact that neither of us had ever before visited the state.
-Lexington – if you are not aware – is known as the horse capital of the world and Kentucky is where bourbon began.
+Mr. C and I just spent a really fun week vacationing in Lexington, Kentucky, in celebration of our 24th wedding anniversary.
+Bourbon (whiskey with an ‘e’) is what took us to the area.
+Lexington – if you are not aware – is known as the horse capital of the world, and Kentucky is where bourbon began.

-Over the week, we took in-depth tours of three of the most famous distilleries in the country (Buffalo Trace, Maker’s Mark, and Woodford Reserve), ate some delicious meals, drank (and purchased)
+Over the week, we took in-depth tours of three of the most famous distilleries in the country (Buffalo Trace, Maker’s Mark, and Woodford Reserve).
+We ate some delicious meals, drank (and purchased)

 a little a lot of phenomenal bourbon, and put a WHOLE lot of miles on the convertible driving down some of the prettiest country roads in America.

-I knew Kentucky was going to be pretty but I think what took me most by surprise on this trip was the way that central Kentucky reminded me so much of Scotland!
+I knew Kentucky was going to be pretty, but I think what took me most by surprise was the way that central Kentucky reminded me so much of Scotland!
 The beautiful, rolling green hills called to mind scenic drives we took through East Lothian and the Scottish Borders.

-Long stretches of nineteenth century dry stone walls still frame many of the roads.
-The dry stone technique was brought here by Irish and Scottish stonemasons.
+Long stretches of 19th century dry stone walls still frame many of the roads.
+The dry-stone technique was brought here by Irish and Scottish stonemasons.

-Many of the oldest buildings we saw (although several centuries newer here in the U.S.) are reminiscent of architecture I have seen in Scotland from earlier centuries.
+Many of the oldest buildings we saw (though several centuries newer here in the U.S.) are reminiscent of architecture I have seen in Scotland from earlier centuries.

 I particularly loved some of the oldest churches that we saw.